Moduli space of genus one curves on cubic threefold: Fujita's -invariant

 Since there is no $(-1)$-curve on $\widetilde{W}$, we have $\widetilde{W} = \BP^2$ and $L = \CO_{\BP^2}(2)$.
 Since the only possible morphism from $\BP^2$ to a normal surface is the identity map, we have $\BP^2 = S'$ and $f$ is a morphism.
 Let $n$ be an integer such that $S\in |nH|$.
 Then we have

 As both sides of the equation are integers, we obtain a contradiction.

 \item $Y = Q$ and $a(S,H|_S) = 2$:

 If $Q$ is a smooth quadric surface, we have $\widetilde{W} = Q$.
 If $Q$ is singular, then $\phi^*L \cdot C = 0$, where $C$ is the $(-2)$-curve obtained from the blowup of the cone point.
-Hence we can further contract $C$ to obtain a morphism from $\widetilde{W}$ to $Q$.
-Same degree computation as above gives a contradiction. \end{enumerate} }
+Hence the morphism $\widetilde{W} \to Q$ is the blowup of the cone point of $Q$.
+The same degree computation as above gives a contradiction. \end{enumerate} }

 We conclude that if a surface $S$ admits a generically finite morphism to a smooth cubic threefold $X$ such that $a(S, f^*H) > 1$, then $S$ factors through the universal family of lines on $X$:

 {\prop Let $X$ be a smooth cubic threefold.
 If $S$ is a surface admitting a generically finite morphism $f: S\to X$ with $a(S, f^*H) > 1$, then $a(S,H) = 2$ and $(S,H)$ is birationally equivalent to a $\BP^1$-bundle over a projective curve $C$.
 In particular, the map $f$ factors through the universal family of lines.}